xingzhao-ji/lab4/README.md

 ```

 ## First Implementation
-In the `hash_table_v1_add_entry` function, I added a single mutex to protect the entire hash table.
-Basically, I just put one big lock on the whole thing - whenever any thread wants to add something, it has to grab the lock first, do its work, then release it.
+In the `hash_table_v1_add_entry` function, I added a single pthread_mutex_t guarding the entire hash table; each add_entry call acquires the lock, performs the insertion in the target bucket, and releases the lock before returning.

-I also added `pthread_mutex_t mutex` field to the hash table struct, initialized it in the create function, and then wrapped the entire add_entry function with lock/unlock calls.
+I also added `pthread_mutex_t mutex` member to the hash table structure, initialized it in the create routine, and bracketed add_entry with pthread_mutex_lock/pthread_mutex_unlock to enforce mutual exclusion.

-This works correctly because only one thread can touch the hash table at a time.
-When a thread grabs the mutex, everyone else has to wait their turn.
-This prevents any race conditions since threads can't accidentally overwrite each other's work.
+We can guarantee the correctness because the table-wide mutex is acquired at the start of `hash_table_v1_add_entry` and released on every exit path.
+While the lock is held, one thread computes the bucket, walks the list, and updates or inserts the entry, so no two threads modify the table at the same time.
+The mutex is initialized in `hash_table_v1_create` and destroyed in `hash_table_v1_destroy`.

 ### Performance
 ```shell